OneDrive for Law Firms

 OneDrive Features

 OneDrive offers many features for simple file storage and sharing.
-Some of these features include:

 Additional plans include those that feature other Microsoft services such as Exchange and Teams as well as apps, including Outlook, Word, and OneNote.
 The plan you choose depends on the apps you currently use (or plan to use) within your firm.